rithmschool/intermediate_javascript/unit-02/08-introduction-to-d3.md

 Open this page up in Chrome, hop into the console, and type `d3`.
 If you get an object back, you can be confident that you've set things up correctly!

 Note: The source in the script tag refers to version 4 of d3 (hence the `d3.v4.js`).
 This version of d3 was released in June of 2016.
 If you're reading d3 tutorials from before then, you should be aware that version 4 introduced a number of changes that aren't compatible with earlier versions of d3.
-We'll focus on version 4 here, but just be careful if you're reading along with older tutorials!
+We'll focus on version 4 here, but just be careful if you're reading older tutorials!

 ### Selecting DOM elements with d3

 d3 can do a lot of data manipulation, but even if you're not working with any data, it can also be used to manipulate the DOM.
-While it doesn't intersect entirely with jQuery (you can't do event delegation with d3, for instance), when it comes to traversing the DOM and appending things to it, d3 and jQuery can in many cases be used interchangeably.
+While its functionality doesn't intersect entirely with jQuery (you can't easily do event delegation with d3, for instance), when it comes to traversing the DOM and appending things to it, d3 and jQuery can, in many cases, be used interchangeably.

 Using the same HTML as in the above, hop into the console and let's make our first selection: